 - Your online session will expire if it has been inactive for 60 minutes.
 For security reasons the system is not designed to save your information and you will lose all information previously entered.

 There are four pages on the form.
 Page 1 (below) is your contact information, page 2 requires detailed information about your request, page 3 allows you to attach supporting documentation, and page 4 allows you to review your request before submitting it.

 Before starting to fill out this form, please ensure that you have all of the following information, which will be required on page 2 of the request form:

-- Description of the collection
+- Condition of the object

-- Significance of the site
+- Significance of the object